-• A1-A5 (excl. sequestration) WLC emissions of 560 kgCO2e/m, a significant improvement on the GLA's aspirational benchmark of 600 kgCO2e/m.

-B-C (excl.
-B6 & B7) WLC emissions of 248kgCO2e/ m, a significant improvement on the GLA's aspirational

-Provision of an energy centre with air source heat pumps and electric chillers for the extension of the local energy network.
+- A1-A5 (excl. sequestration) WLC emissions of 560 kgCO2e/m2, a significant improvement on the GLA's aspirational benchmark of 600 kgCO2e/m2. - B-C (excl.
+B6 & B7) WLC emissions of 248kgCO2e/ m2, a significant improvement on the GLA's aspirational benchmark of 370kgCO2e/m2. - Provision of an energy centre with air source heat pumps and electric chillers for the extension of the local energy network.
 Supply of waste heat to the energy network.

-Commitment to a 5\ NABERS UK rating.

-Targeting an 'outstanding' BREEAM rating for the

-Significant public realm improvements and urban greening

-• New trees are designed into the public realm, for more comfortable public spaces as well as for wind mitigation.
-The provision of shade for thermal comfort has also been

-Vertical fins are included in the "Husk" facades of the Bastion House and Rotunda buildings to reduce solar gain.
-Overhanging planters along the "Inner" facades of
+- Commitment to a 5 NABERS UK rating. - Targeting an 'outstanding' BREEAM rating for the proposed main use (office space). - Significant public realm improvements and urban greening - New trees are designed into the public realm, for more comfortable public spaces as well as for wind mitigation.
+The provision of shade for thermal comfort has also been incorporated in the public realm. - Vertical fins are included in the "Husk" facades of the Bastion House and Rotunda buildings to reduce solar gain.
+Overhanging planters along the "Inner" facades of the buildings also provide shade.